Information Security Policy

 9.1 Scope of Access

-- TEGO uses the Plaid Transactions product only.
+- TEGO uses the Plaid Transactions and Investments products for bank account and brokerage data.

-- Data accessed is limited to: transaction date, description, amount, category, merchant name, and pending status.
+- Transaction data accessed: date, description, amount, category, merchant name, and pending status.

 - Only the admin user can initiate Plaid Link sessions, connect accounts, sync transactions, or disconnect institutions.